CPC Definition - Subclass D01C

 Mechanical treatment of natural filamentary or fibrous materials to obtain filaments or fibres for spinning | |

-Chemical treatment of natural fibrous material after it has been extracted from its natural matrix | |
+Chemical or biological treatment of natural fibrous material after it has been extracted from its natural matrix | |

 Extraction of paper (pulp) fibres from natural materials such as wood (mechanical aspects) | |

-Extraction of paper (pulp) fibres from natural materials such as wood: (chemical aspects) |
+Extraction of paper (pulp) fibres from natural materials such as wood (chemical aspects) |

 In this place, the following terms or expressions are used with the meaning indicated: